-Own funds are characterized by a 3-tier structure
+Own funds are characterized by a 3-tier structure:

-- 1) Common Equity Tier 1, CET1 capital - A) Common Equity Tier 1 CET1
+- Common Equity Tier 1, CET1 capital

+Common Equity Tier 1 CET1

+This item includes:

-La presente voce include: - Paid up capital of Euro 9.7 million Euro; - A share-premium reserve of Euro 39.4 million; - Other reserves including undistributed profits of Euro 40 million.
+- Paid up capital of euro 9.7 million euro;

+- A share-premium reserve of euro 39.4 million;

+- Other reserves including undistributed profits of euro 40 million.

-In particular, this item is includes a net profit of Euro 17 million recognized in Own funds pursuant to article 26 of the CRR, net of foreseeable dividends pertaining to the Group and of the other positive accumulated income components of Euro 350 thousand composed as follows:
+In particular, this item includes a net profit of euro 17 million recognized in Own funds pursuant to article 26 of the CRR, net of foreseeable dividends pertaining to the Group and of the other positive accumulated income components of euro 350 thousand composed as follows:

-Negative reserve for actuarial losses deriving from defined benefit plans in accordance with the application of the new IAS 19 amounting to Euro 67 thousand:

-- Positive reserves on available-for-sale assets amounting to Euro 417 thousand. - D) Items to be deducted from CET1
+- Negative reserve for actuarial losses deriving from defined benefit plans in accordance with the application of the new IAS 19 amounting to euro 67 thousand; - Positive reserves on available-for-sale assets amounting to euro 417 thousand. - D) Items to be deducted from CET1

-This item includes the following main aggregates:

-- Goodwill and other intangible assets, equal to Euro 1.9 million; - E) Transitional regime Impact on CET1 (+/-), including the minority interest subject to temporary provisions.

-This item includes the following temporary adjustments:

-- The exclusion of unearned profits on AFS securities, amounting to Euro 417 thousand (-); - A positive filter on negative actuarial reserves (IAS 19), amounting to Euro 40 thousand (+). - 2) Additional Tier 2, AT1 capital - G) Additional Tier1 (AT1) including elements to be deducted and the effects of the transitional provisions.
+This item includes: the following main aggregates: - Goodwill and other intangible assets, equal to euro 1.9 million; - E) Transitional regime Impact on CET1 (+/-), including the minority interest subject to temporary provisions.
+This item includes: the following temporary adjustments: - The exclusion of unearned profits on AFS securities, amounting to euro 417 thousand (-); - A positive filter on negative actuarial reserves (IAS 19), amounting to euro 40 thousand (+).

+2) Additional Tier 1, AT1 capital

-This item includes: the security ISIN IT0004881444 issued by Banca Sistema as an innovative tool of blended rate capital amounting to Euro 8 million.
+G) Additional Tier1 (AT1) including elements to be deducted and the effects of the transitional provisions.
+This item includes: the security ISIN IT0004881444 issued by Banca Sistema as an innovative tool of blended rate capital amounting to euro 8 million.